spidru/JGribX/README.md

 Similar to parameter codes, level codes are used to uniquely identify each level type and value(s).
 For example, an isobaric level is represented by the code **ISBL**.
 In addition, an isobaric level of 200 hPa is represented by the level type-value ID (LTVID) **ISBL:200**.
 A list of level codes can be viewed [here](doc/SUPPORTED_LEVELS.md).

 ## Usage
 JGribX was originally designed to be a Java library, meaning that it did not have any useful functionality when run as a standalone app.
-However, a command-line interface is currently being developed which would allow JGribX to be used as a standalone app via command-line.
+However, a command-line interface is currently being developed which allows JGribX to be used as a standalone app via command-line.

 ### Building a Library
 Ensure that you have a copy of Gradle